Russian minister: CAS ruling flouts rights of honest athletes

 Vitaly Mutko, in comments broadcast on Russian state television, said that the CAS decision created a precedent of collective responsibility and punished athletes not involved in doping.

-He said Russia did not accept there was a state-sponsored doping program in Russia.
+He said Russia did not accept there was a state-sponsored doping programme in Russia.
+(Reporting by Alexander Winning and Dmitry Solovyov; Editing by Andrew Osborn)